Multi-cloud databases: How to deploy and manage them Compare NoSQL database types in the cloud

 Benefits of a hybrid cloud for deploying databases

-The benefits of hybrid cloud database environments are like those of hybrid clouds for applications: providing access to automated cloud services, opening new options and improving portability.
+The potential benefits of hybrid cloud database environments are like those of hybrid clouds for applications.
+Those benefits include the following:

-Automated cloud services.
-"By using a hybrid cloud to deploy databases," explained Alexander Wurm, research analyst at advisory Nucleus Research, "organizations can reap the benefits of the modern cloud, such as regular updates and elastic scalability, without interfering with the security and reliability provided by existing on-premises infrastructure in support of mission-critical workloads."
+• Provide access to automated cloud services.
+"By using a hybrid cloud to deploy databases," said Alexander Wurm, an analyst at Nucleus Research, "organizations can reap the benefits of the modern cloud, such as regular updates and elastic scalability, without interfering with the security and reliability provided by existing on-premises infrastructure in support of mission-critical workloads."

-New options.
-Enterprises can also explore new options that were not practical with legacy database technology.
-If needs related to key variables like security, performance, quality or cost change over time, more options are available to rebalance the portfolio, said Joshua Swartz, a partner in the digital transformation practice at management consultancy Kearney.
+• Open up new technology options.
+Enterprises can also explore new options that weren't practical with legacy database technology.
+If needs related to key variables such as security, performance, quality or cost change over time, more options are available to rebalance the portfolio, said Joshua Swartz, a partner in the digital transformation practice at management consultancy Kearney.

-Portability.
+• Improve portability of data and application workloads.
 A hybrid cloud database approach also supports data and workload portability across multiple private and public cloud services.
-"This, in turn, allows an organization to pick and choose coordination of data and workloads across hybrid cloud, thereby avoiding vendor lock-in, achieving cost and efficiency benefits, and the ability to grow and shrink environments to meet service demands," reasoned Terri Sage, CTO at data management and analytics platform provider 1010data.
-In addition, portability can make recovery and business continuity planning easier and encourage experimentation and innovation.
+As a result, an organization can pick and choose how it coordinates database deployments to reduce costs, avoid vendor lock-in, and grow and shrink environments as workloads change.
+In addition, increased portability can make data recovery and business continuity planning easier as well as encourage experimentation and innovation.

 What to consider when planning a hybrid cloud database strategy

-Hybrid cloud architectures provide benefits that can unlock new opportunities to lower costs; however, they also introduce new security, performance, integration and data quality challenges that need to be initially addressed to maximize a hybrid cloud database strategy.
-IT teams, data managers and database administrators should weigh the following issues before deploying databases in a hybrid cloud environment.
+Hybrid cloud architectures provide benefits that can unlock new opportunities to lower costs.
+However, they also introduce new security, performance, integration and data quality challenges that need to be initially addressed to maximize a hybrid cloud database strategy.
+IT teams, data managers and database administrators should consider the following issues before deploying databases in a hybrid cloud environment.

 2. Appropriate grouping of applications and databases